apache/drill/_docs/query-data/030-querying-hbase.md

 4. Issue the following command to put the data into hbase:

         cat testdata.txt | hbase shell
-5. In Drill, use the [MapR-DB format plugin]({{ site.baseurl }}/docs/mapr-db-format), if you are using the Drill Sandbox; otherwise, enable and use the hbase storage plugin on a system having HBase services.
-   * USE hbase;  /* If you have installed HBase services. */
-   * USE maprdb;  /* If you are using the Drill Sandbox */

-The `maprdb` format plugin provides access to the `/tables` directory.
-Use Drill to query the students and clicks tables on the Drill Sandbox.

 ## Query HBase Tables
 1. Issue the following query to see the data in the students table: